Does Sleep Help Reduce Pain

 Very light stage of sleep.
 Drifting in and out of sleep, slow eye movement, muscles slow while sometimes experiencing muscles contractions and a sense of falling.
 Easily awakened during this cycle.

-Eyes stop moving, brain waves slow, an occasional flash of rapid brain waves.
+Eyes stop moving, brain waves slow, an occassional flash of rapid brain waves.

 Very, very slow brain waves (delta waves) are intermingled with faster smaller waves.
 Difficult to wake a person.

 Only slow delta waves are produced.
 No eye or muscle movement.
 Night terrors, sleepwalking, and bed wetting occur during this stage. (in 2008 USA sleep experts combined stage 3 and 4 into one, making them both actually stage 3).

 Eyes jerk wildly, rapid and irregular breathing, and muscles become temporarily paralyzed.
 Brain waves increase to that of wave lengths when awake, rapid heart rate and respiration, increased blood pressure, males can become erect, body temperature can become unregulated.
 This is where dreams take place.

 Some clinicians speculate that those who suffer from Fibromyalgia are likely deficient in stage 3 and 4 sleep.
 These stages are also known as delta wave sleep, and they are required for the production of human growth hormone, which is essential in repair and healing body tissues.
 Some sleeping medications keep a person in stage two sleep, which obviously prevents this healing process from being achieved all together.
 The good news is that you have choices in which sleep aides you use.
 Some great Natural sleep aides are available to help get you to, and then keep you in stage 3 and 4 of the sleep cycle.
 Here are a few to choose from:

 4 Natural Sleep Aides

 - : Helps the body to make serotonin Hydroxy L-tryptophan (5-HTP)